 This site contains affiliate links.
 For more info, please see our full disclosure.

 While it’s already a challenge planning for a wedding, the COVID-19 pandemic has brought new hurdles for couples and wedding organizers alike.

-But months into the pandemic, what we know is that even a world-wide pandemic won’t stop us from celebrating and sharing special moments with our loved ones.
-That is why a lot of couples have opted to host their wedding virtually or to continue to hold their wedding in-person with strict health and safety protocols in place.
+But months into the pandemic, what we know is that even a worldwide pandemic won’t stop us from celebrating and sharing special moments with our loved ones.
+That is why many couples have opted to host their wedding virtually or continue to hold their wedding in-person with strict health and safety protocols in place.

-** IMPORTANT NOTE: Do check with your local government and public health officials about any guidelines, protocols, policies and/or regulations that you need to meet if you will be holding an event. **
+** IMPORTANT NOTE: Check with your local government and public health officials about any guidelines, protocols, policies, and/or regulations that you need to meet if you will be holding an event. **